 The Connellsville Weekly Courier said, "We wish the happy couple much joy through life.
 We presume they will go to housekeeping in Percy."
 They are seen here with their firstborn child, Vina.

-They had 10 children -- Vina Alice Miller, Dorothy Helen Pegg, Lawrence Edward Darby, Ewing Carl Darby, Clinton William Darby, Kenneth Eugene Darby, Stella May Darby, Clyde Orval Wayne Darby, Ollie Naomi Lynn and Jennie Marie Darby.
+They together produced a family of 10 children -- Vina Alice Miller, Dorothy Helen Pegg, Lawrence Edward Darby, Ewing Carl Darby, Clinton William Darby, Kenneth Eugene Darby, Stella May Darby, Clyde Orval Wayne Darby, Ollie Naomi Lynn and Jennie Marie Darby.

 Tragically, five of the Darbys' children died young -- Clinton at age one on Sept.
 11, 1916, due to ileocolitis (Crohn's Disease); Kenneth at age four days on Feb.
 5, 1917, due to atelectasis (collapse of the lungs); Stella at nine months on Aug.
 11, 1919, caused by acute entero colitis; Clyde at age eight months on July 29, 1921 of gastro entero colitis; and Jennie at age three months on Sept.
 27, 1924, due to gastro entero colitis.
 The children all were buried in the Fairview Cemetery at Percy near Uniontown.